-When a student's cumulative grade point average falls below a 2.0 for a second consecutive term, that student is moved from academic warning to academic probation.
+Academic probation occurs when a student's cumulative grade point average falls below a 2.0 after the term in which he/she was conditionally accepted or after the term in which he/she was placed on academic warning.
 A student on academic probation will have one term to achieve good academic standing.
 In order to improve student success, students will be limited to ten credits during the probation term.
+Academic probation occurs when a student's cumulative grade point average falls below a 2.0 after the term in which he/she was conditionally accepted or after the term in which he/she was placed on academic warning.